 Social Community priority Intended public value outcome or impact S3 - Facilitating an inclusive community that celebrates diversity.
 The project has the opportunity to provide facilities for a diverse range of community members.
-It also has the potential to expand First Nations focused services in the Town that are well beyond the Town's capacity to deliver.
+It also has the potential to expand First

+Nations focused services in the Town that are well beyond the Town's capacity to deliver.
 The project also facilitates the Perth Football Club's ability to develop women's teams.
+S4 - Improving access to arts, history, culture and education.
 The project will deliver a range of community outcomes with the potential to provide significant arts and cultural opportunities within concept option 4.